Skip to main content

 Katie Moisse

-Katie Moisse is a science journalist based in Hamilton, Ontario.
-She also teaches science communication at McMaster University.
+Katie Moisse is contributing editor and former news editor at Spectrum.
+She teaches science communication at McMaster University in Hamilton, Ontario, Canada.
 She has a Ph.D. in neuropathology from the University of Western Ontario and an M.S. in journalism from Columbia University.

 Contact Info